rehanvipin/work/content/angular/signals.md

 # Signals
 Apparently, it is used to make Angular apps more responsive and improve Change Detection.

-Signals can be thought of as a combination of state and a notification mechanism.
+Signals can be thought of as a combination of state and a notification mechanism for changes to that state.

 How is that different from RxJS observables?
 Observables are a notification mechanism for *events* and don't really hold state.
 What about Subjects then??

-It is still recommeneded to use RxJS for asynchronous event handling.
+Well, they are similar, but state management code is simpler with signals (based on trials).
+One such benefit is that there is no need to manually "complete" & "unsubscribe".

+Sometimes, rxjs pipelines may be better use, given that they will process every single emission.
+Unlike a `computed` with signals.

+RxJS is still the choice when the domain has asynchronous activites, e.g., fetching data over a network.

+This is a good course : [RxJS and Angular Signals Fundamentals](https://app.pluralsight.com/library/courses/rxjs-angular-signals-fundamentals/table-of-contents)

 ## Simple uses
 They can be created in the component like so: `const newSig = signal<TypeOrLetItBeInferred>(defaultValue)`.
 The default value is a must.